hendricksonsarahl/voluntr/CONTRIBUTING.md

 For example:
 If our version is 0.3.0 and patch #25 is added, our version number changes from 0.3.0 -> 0.3.1.
 Once minor update #28 is added, the version number changes from 0.3.1 -> 0.4.0.

+### Semantic Tagging with Git
+**Why tag?:** to mark specific points in history as being important.
+Using this process, we will be able to give a specific tag to a reviewer and they will be able to check out the code at the time of that commit.
+We will be able to continue working on the next release and it won't alter the reviewer's copy.

+**How to tag:** Git uses two main types of tags and we will be using annotated tags.
+Annotated tags contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).

+**When to tag:** We will not be tagging every commit as we go while in the build phase.
+Prior to releasing our code for review, we will have a brief standup as a team to review our commit history and determine which commit best represents our release

+Please refer to the [gitscm.com documentation](https://git-scm.com/book/en/v2/Git-Basics-Tagging) for more information.

 ## Code of Conduct